Installing Client XML Application Files

 /html/doc/oe/*.jpg

-1. For IIS 4 or 5 on Windows NT/2000, the problem may be due to a Windows feature called "URLScan."
+- For IIS4/5 on Windows NT/2000, the problem may be due to a Windows feature called "URLScan."
 This is an optional Microsoft tool (part of the "IIS Lockdown" downloadable tool), that enables IIS to allow or deny access to various file types.
 If you have URLScan installed, edit this file:

 c:\winnt\system32\inetsrv\urlscan\urlscan.ini